hchiam/chat-app-fcc-react-redux/README.md

 # chat-app-fcc-react-redux
-Learning to build a chat app with React and Redux, using a FCC tutorial.
+Learning to build a chat app with React and Redux, using a [Free Code Camp tutorial](https://www.youtube.com/watch?v=x_fHXt9V3zQ).